kubernetes-sigs/gateway-api/site-src/index.md

 from any traffic directed to that Service while preserving the role-oriented nature of the Gateway API.

-To date, GAMMA has been able to support mesh functionality with fairly minimal changes to the Gateway API.
+To date, [GAMMA][gamma] has been able to support mesh functionality with fairly minimal changes to the Gateway API.
 One particular area that has rapidly become critical for GAMMA, though, is the definition of the different [facets of the Service resource][service-facets].

 In Gateway API v0.8.0, GAMMA support for service mesh is **experimental**.
 We encourage working with it and providing feedback, but you **must** be prepared for change in the GAMMA APIs.

-[gamma]:/contributing/gamma/
+[gamma]:/concepts/gamma/
 [service-mesh]:/concepts/glossary#service-mesh
 [service-facets]:/concepts/service-facets
-[mesh-attachment]:/concepts/api-overview#attaching-routes-to-services
+[mesh-attachment]:/concepts/gamma#gateway-api-for-mesh

 ## Getting started